jimz011/homekit-infused/readme.md

 ### [Click here](https://community.home-assistant.io/t/homekit-infused-hki-v0-13-3/117086/1) for my HA Commmunity Forum Thread

 #### About
-Hello HA friends, my name is Jimz011 and I proudly present to you HKI v.1.0 RC.
-After a two week alpha/beta test the project has matured a great deal and I can now deem it release ready.
+Hello HA friends, my name is Jimz011 and I proudly present to you HKI v.1.1 After a two week alpha/beta test the project has matured a great deal and I can now deem it release ready.
 Homekit Infused is an easy to setup and easy to configure package for Home Assistant which builds a beautiful frontend for you.
 To set up Homekit Infused all you'd have to do is fill in a few files (which are very easy to understand) and you will be rocking a Homekit style frontend on your mobile phone!
 Have a good one!

 #### Video and screenshots